-Impact of the savings groups only: This intervention alone did not lead to a reduction in poverty, but did lead to some improvements in the standing of women.
+Impact of the savings groups: The savings group component did not lead to an increase in consumption or total assets, but did lead to an expansion in microenterprise activity and some improvements in the standing of women.

 Impact of the cash transfer (with and without the behavioral change component): The cash transfer did not appear to have meaningful impacts on poverty outcomes, but these results are somewhat ambiguous.
 Based on one estimate, cash transfers led to an increase in assets.
 However, results are insignificant or negative under other specifications.

 Impacts of the behavioral/mindset intervention: This intervention had similar impacts on psychological well-being and assets as the microenterprise program; however, the program did not lead to increases in consumption.